leangjia/blender_docs/manual/glossary/index.rst

       The process of calculating new data between points of known value, like :term:`Keyframes <Keyframe>`.

    Inverse Kinematics
-      The process of determining the movement of interconnected segments of a body or model.
+      The process of determining the movement of interconnected segments or bones of a body or model in the order from the child bones to the parent bones.
-      Using ordinary Kinematics on a hierarchically structured object you can, for example, move the shoulder of a puppet.
-The upper and lower arm and hand will automatically follow that movement.
+      Using inverse kinematics on a hierarchically structured object, you can move the hand then the upper and lower arm will automatically follow that movement.
-      IK will allow you to move the hand and let the lower and upper arm go along with the movement.
+      Without Inverse kinematics the hand would come off the model and would move independently in space.

-      Without IK the hand would come off the model and would move independently in space.
+      See also :term:`Forward Kinematics`.

    Keyframe
       A frame in an animated sequence drawn or otherwise constructed directly by the user.